 Both Google TV and Android TV allow you to use Google Assistant voice commands to search for content, so there’s no real difference there.
 But when it comes to the setup, Google TV is different — you can utilize the Google Home app (instead of through the TV itself) with the remote.
 Of course, you can use the TV, but setting up Google TV via the Google Home app is a faster experience.

 It’s going to take some time for Google TV to eventually phase out the Android TV interface, so currently, there are not many devices with the new platform.
-Google TV is available on Android app, and select Bravia TVs from Sony and now TCL’s latest 5- and 6-Series TVs come loaded with the platform., the Google TV for
+Google TV is available on Chromecast with Google TV, the Google TV for Android app, and select Bravia TVs from Sony and now TCL’s latest 5- and 6-Series TVs come loaded with the platform.